Andrea Fonseka

-Andrea Fonseka (born 29 August 1984) is a Filipino-Malaysian model, television presenter, actress and beauty pageant titleholder who was crowned Miss Universe Malaysia 2004.
+Andrea Fonseka (born 29 August 1984) is a Malaysian actress, TV host, model and beauty pageant titleholder who was crowned Miss Universe Malaysia 2004.
 As an actress, she is currently working predominantly in Malaysia and Singapore.

 Personal life

 Andrea Fonseka was born in Penang, Malaysia, on 29 August 1984.
 She is of mixed ethnic heritage.
-Her father is of Sinhalese (Sri Lankan), Portuguese, Spanish, and Filipino descent, while her mother is of Chinese descent.
-She is the youngest of four daughters and currently lives and works between Singapore, Malaysia and Australia.
+Her father is of mixed Sinhalese (Sri Lankan), Portuguese, Spanish and Filipino (Eurasian) descent and a native Penangite, while her mother is of Chinese descent and Cantonese ancestry from Ipoh, Perak.
+She is the youngest of four daughters and currently lives and works in Singapore, Malaysia and Australia.
 She studied at SMK(P) Taman Petaling (Taman Petaling Girls' National Secondary School) in Petaling Jaya during her secondary school years.
 She also holds a Bachelor of Laws from the National University of Singapore.

-Fonseka married an Australian lawyer Paul Dewar on 31 July 2010, in Kuala Lumpur.
+Fonseka married Australian lawyer Paul Dewar on 31 July 2010, in Kuala Lumpur.

 Career

 Fonseka first came to the public's attention when she hosted the first season of Xfresh.tv, a teen program produced by Malaysia's Astro TVIQ.

-In 2004, Andrea followed her mother's footsteps and won the Miss Malaysia Universe title.
+In 2004, Andrea followed in her mother's footsteps, Josephine Lena Wong, and won the Miss Malaysia Universe title.
 She subsequently represented Malaysia in Miss Universe 2004, in Ecuador.
 After the pageant, Andrea relocated to Singapore to study Law at the National University of Singapore.
 She graduated with a Bachelor of Laws from NUS in 2008.
 Shortly after moving to Singapore, Andrea became an ambassador for Marie France Bodyline and appeared on numerous magazine covers, including FHM Singapore.